fonsecas72/behat-giffy-extension/README.md

 # Giffy - behat-giffy-extension

+Behat extension that generates an animated gif with the complete interaction of tagged scenarios

-This is a behat extension/driver that will create a GIF based on saved screenshots in each interaction with the browser.
+This extension adds a driver that will allow you  to create a animated GIF based on saved screenshots for each interaction with the browser.

-Just enable it (add it to your session group) and add a `@giffy` tag to your feature/scenario and your done.
+Enable it by adding it to your session group and by adding a `@giffy` tag to your feature/scenario.

-You can also use as your default session (javascript maybe) but it will do a lot of work.
+You can also use as your default session (javascript maybe) but be aware that it will slow down your tests.

-It works on top of selenium2 driver and of course, you can only use with it.
-At least for now.
+**It works on top of selenium2**